Drop (film)

 Drop is a 2025 American mystery thriller film directed by Christopher Landon and written by Jillian Jacobs and Chris Roach.
 It stars Meghann Fahy, Brandon Sklenar, Violett Beane, and Jeffery Self.
-In the film, a widowed mother receives threatening messages during her first date in years, which cause her to question her date and fear for her safety.
+In the film, a widowed mother receives threatening messages during her first date in years, which causes her to question her date and fear for her safety.

 Drop had its premiere at the SXSW on March 9, 2025, and was released in the United States by Universal Pictures on April 11, 2025.
 The film received generally positive reviews from critics and grossed $28 million worldwide.

 Plot

 Chicago therapist Violet Gates has begun to start dating again following the death of her abusive husband Blake.
-Leaving her young son Toby at home in the care of her younger sister Jen, Violet arrives at Palate, a top-of-the-tower restaurant, for a date with photographer Henry Campbell, whom she has been talking to via a dating app.
+After finishing work, she is startled by a meter reading man knocking on her window to which she tells him round the back is open.
+Later on, leaving her young son Toby at home in the care of her younger sister Jen, Violet arrives at Palate, a top-of-the-tower restaurant, for a date with photographer Henry Campbell, whom she has been talking to via a dating app.

 As Violet waits for Henry to arrive, she meets bartender Cara, pianist Phil, fellow diner Richard, who is on a blind date, and fellow diner Connor.
 Violet soon begins to receive "Digi-Drops" – a short range texting system – from an unknown user, sending memes to Violet that gradually become more threatening.
 Henry arrives, and the two are seated and served by new waiter Matt.
 Violet receives more drops, and Henry attempts to help her find out who it is, knowing it has to be someone seated in their section of the restaurant.
 Despite Violet's attempts to ignore the drops, they continue to escalate, eventually culminating in the user asking Violet to check her home security cameras.

 On the cameras, Violet witnesses a masked gunman inside her home.
 Violet is messaged by her tormentor, demanding she not alert anyone or try to leave, otherwise Toby will be killed.
 Violet realizes the restaurant is bugged and she is being watched via security cameras.
 The user instructs Violet to retrieve a camera from Henry's bag and destroy its SD card.
 Violet obeys and discovers that Henry, who works for the city mayor, has photographed evidence of embezzlement.
-Henry grows suspicious of Violet's behavior and prepares to leave, but Violet kisses Henry and encourages him to stay, opening up about her trauma from her relationship with Blake.
+Henry grows suspicious of Violet's behavior and prepares to leave, but Violet kisses Henry and encourages him to stay, opening up about her trauma from Blake's death.
 The user then instructs Violet to retrieve a vial of poison from the bathroom and kill Henry.